 How we do it

-Chronic pain affects 1 in 5 people, including children and adolescents, and 1 in 3 over 65.
-While treated as a medical condition, pain has a huge social impact: it stops people working, many become socially isolated, and leads to anxiety and depression.
+Chronic pain affects 1 in 5 people, including children and adolescents.
+While treated as a medical condition, pain also has a huge social impact: it stops people working, many become socially isolated, and leads to anxiety and depression.

-- Practical evidence-based education in yoga as a safe, effective part of pain care
+- Evidence-based education in yoga as a safe, effective part of pain care

-Research shows yoga and relaxation can improve health outcomes for a range of pain conditions, but there is a big gap between research, and what happens in practice.
+Research shows yoga and relaxation can improve health outcomes for a range of pain conditions, but there is a big gap between research, and what happens in practice, especially for those with less access to good support networks.
 We believe our work is helping to bridge that gap, so people have more choice in the care they receive to reduce or manage their symptoms, and more opportunity to get back to work, participate in their community, and live healthy, meaningful lives.

-Specially taught yoga provides a local, affordable alternative to pain clinics and hospitals.
+Specially taught yoga provides a local, affordable compliment to pain clinics and hospitals.
+It also offers a natural transition from tertiary care to community.
 When taught appropriately, yoga can reduce symptoms of pain, build confidence and provide physical activity, meditation and self-care.

 Group yoga programs can help those who have become socially isolated due to pain to rebuild connection with their community, and contribute by supporting others going through the same thing.

-Ultimately we intend that this helps people who have experienced long term pain to do more than simply manage their pain.
-We want them to live healthy, meaningful lives and access the benefits of true yoga.
+We want people who have experienced long term pain to do more than simply manage their pain.
+We want them to live healthy, meaningful lives and access the full benefits of true yoga.

 Progress so far

-In 2015-16 Yoga for Pain Care Australia trained over 80 health professionals and yoga teachers in NSW, Victoria, WA, ACT and Queensland.
+From 2015-18 Yoga for Pain Care Australia trained over 100 health professionals and yoga teachers in NSW, Victoria, WA, ACT, NZ, and Queensland.
 Together they cover more than a dozen cities and towns around Australia, and a diverse range of services at a range of price points.

-To help build capacity in regional areas we offer a highly subsidised rate and additional mentoring for a country yoga teacher at each training in Australia.
-Three teachers have so far received this special opportunity.
-One resulting impact is that Bunbury, a town in WA’s southwest, now has two yoga classes dedicated to people with Multiple Sclerosis.
+To build capacity in regional areas we offered a highly subsidised rate and additional mentoring for a country yoga teacher at each training in Australia.
+Three teachers received that special opportunity.

-- Choice – everyone is able to, and has the right to, practice yoga, should they choose.
+- Choice – everyone is able, and has the right, to practice yoga, should they choose.
 Yoga is not a medical treatment and it’s not something you can “do” to someone.

 - Health is a means to an end, not the ends.
 Specially taught yoga can help people with pain to heal trauma, move better, calm the nervous system and steady the mind.
 But this is only the beginning.

 - Continuous learning – Yoga is a rich, lineage practice with many forms.
-Teaching yoga always honours this history and unfolding.
+Teaching yoga honours this history and future unfolding.

-- Inquiry – Research can help validate yoga as a safe, effective practice but should never be used as the only means of determining its effect.
+- Inquiry – Research can help validate yoga as a safe, effective practice but should not be the only means of determining its effect.